 I mean, those numbers are bad.
 Canada's population is much smaller than ours.
 Even worse?
-Dr. Jan Hux of the Canadian Diabetes Association says “much of that could be prevented."
+In India, 25% of the country's 77 million diabetics are likely to develop ulcers.
+Plus, Dr. Jan Hux of the Canadian Diabetes Association says “much of that could be prevented."
 How?
 He suggested working on better blood sugar control and proper diabetic foot care.

 I completely agree.
 Diabetes increases your risk for ulcers and foot loss because high sugar levels in your blood damages your small blood vessels.
 And, since they feed the nerves in the feet, you may diabetics lose sensation there (neuropathy.)
 That makes it harder to tell when you have cuts, blisters or abrasions on your feet.
 And, when you're unaware, you may not treat a cut or blister.
 Which means a small infection could progress and expand.

 Plus, once diabetic wounds form, they are slow to heal.
 So, depending on how long a problem goes unnoticed, the damage can progress to the bone, as I mentioned.
 Which means that some people face amputation for something as simple as an infected blister!